linux-china/dotenvx-rs/README.md

 With this signature, you can ensure that the `.env` file is not tampered, and other people/tools can trust the `.env` file content and use it safely.

+**Attention**: dotenvx will overwrite the environment variables with the values from the `.env` file, and priority is given to the `.env` file over the environment variables.

 ### Why introduce `dotenvx --seal` and `dotenvx --unseal`?

 dotenvx CLI uses private keys to sign/decrypt the `.env` files, and these private keys are very important and should not be leaked to the public.

 dotenvx CLI read the private keys from the `$HOME/.env.keys` file or `DOTENV_PRIVATE_KEY`,  `DOTENV_PRIVATE_KEY_XXX` environment variables, and these private keys are still as plain text, which is not secure enough.